 FIRE SUPPRESSION SYSTEMS (OPTIONAL)

-- A. The chassis manufacturer may provide an automatic fire extinguisher system in the engine compartment. - B. ~~Fire suppression system nozzles shall be located in the engine compartment, under the bus, in the electrical panel or under the dash, but they shall not be located in the passenger compartment.
-The system must include a lamp or buzzer to alert the driver that the system has been activated.
-Fire suppression system shall include audio and visual alerts to notify the driver that the system has been activated.~~
+- A. The chassis manufacturer may provide an automatic fire extinguisher system in the engine compartment. - B. Fire suppression system shall include audio and visual alerts to notify the driver that the system has been activated.

 FLOOR AND FLOOR COVERINGS